How to Make Successful Small Talk: Tips and Topics for Small Talk

 Many industries have taken the art of the ice-breaker to new levels with their nametags.
 Instead of simply placing the name on the nametag, they encourage attendees to write something about themselves.
 Others go so far as to create name badge decoration stations.

-If you’re not lucky enough to attend such an affair, start with “Hi, my name is…” A small talk question for breaking the ice is following the introduction up by asking the other person’s name is, what brought them to the event, etc.
+If you’re not lucky enough to attend such an affair, start with “Hi, my name is…” A small talk question for breaking the ice is following the introduction up by asking what the other person’s name is, what brought them to the event, etc.

 11. Knowing When to Disengage